Explore civil litigation externships:

 The course will admit 6-8 students and will be open to JD and LL.M candidates.
 Foreign language skills, especially Spanish, are useful.
 There are no prerequisites to take this course.

-Emily Winograd Leonard and Lois Saldana, Lecturers-in-Law (2 for the seminar; 3 for field placement)
+Emily Winograd Leonard and Lois Saldana, Lecturers-in-Law (2 for the seminar; 3 for placement work)

 Course Description